-As most girls know, makeup is not cheap.
-I set aside half of my paycheck to buy new eyeshadow palettes, foundation, lipstick, etc. It’s really hard to find good quality makeup for an inexpensive price.
-Luckily, e.l.f.
-Cosmetics is one of the few makeup brands on the market that offers really high quality makeup for extremely low prices.
-Here are my top five favorite products that eyes, lips, face has to offer:
+As most girls know, makeup does not come cheap.
+So, I set aside half of my paycheck to buy new eyeshadow palettes, foundation, lipstick, etc. It’s really hard to find good makeup for inexpensive prices.
+Luckily,e.l.f.
+Cosmetics is one of the few brands on the market that offers high quality makeup for extremely low prices.
+Here are my top five favorite products that eyes, lips, face has to offer.

 I used to really dislike cream eyeshadow; I could never find the right brush to apply it with, and I normally don’t like the shimmery finish it leaves.
 Over the past year I’ve been experimenting with a lot of different smudge pots, everything from the classic Mac Paint Pots to Maybelline’s Color Tattoos.
 Out of everything that I have tried, none are as good, or as inexpensive, as the e.l.f. pots.